open-quantum-safe/liboqs/CONTRIBUTING.md

 ### Submitting

+1. Run `make pre-push` to run (almost) all of the the tests that our continuous integration system will run.
+Fix any warnings or errors before continuing.
-1. Make a pull request against `nist-branch` on Github.
+2. Make a pull request against `nist-branch` on Github.
-2. Add the `nist-branch` label and the `not ready for merge` label.
+3. Add the `nist-branch` label and the `not ready for merge` label.
-3. Submitting a pull request will activate the Travis continuous integration build system, which builds liboqs on a variety of platforms.
+4. Submitting a pull request will activate the Travis continuous integration build system, which builds liboqs on a variety of platforms.
 Depending on the time of day and the load on Travis, the build may complete within a few minutes or be queued for sometimes up to an hour.
-4. Once the Travis build is complete, check the status of the build.
+5. Once the Travis build is complete, check the status of the build.
 If it failed, click on the red X, see which build targets failed, and check the logs to try to identify the problem so you can fix it.
 Common reasons for Travis build failures include:
 	- prettyprint inconsistencies
 	- non-namespaced global symbols
 	- compiler warnings in the non-upstream files treated as errors
-5. Once your pull request is passing Travis builds, remove the `not ready for merge` label, and request a review from one of the team (either `dstebila` or `smashra`).
+6. Once your pull request is passing Travis builds, remove the `not ready for merge` label, and request a review from one of the team (either `dstebila` or `smashra`).
-6. We'll review the code, test out the build, and follow up with you via comments on the pull request page.
+7. We'll review the code, test out the build, and follow up with you via comments on the pull request page.

 Thanks for contributing to liboqs!